httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 ## Fix it

 Hopefully, you can now explain which part of your system is broken, and why that's happened.
-The last step is up to you I'm afraid: fix it!
-However you do that though, don't forget to test it afterwards, to confirm your change really does solve the issue.
-Good luck.
+The last step is up to you I'm afraid: fix it.
+Fortunately, if you understand where the code is broken and why it's wrong, that's normally a fairly clear process (though not necessarily a quick one).

+Once you do fix your issue though, do yourself a favour and remember to:

+* Throughly retest the fix after writing it, rather than assuming it works based on your understanding of the problem.
+Failing to do this is very painful, wastes a load of your time, and is yet remarkably common.
+* Write some notes on how you debugged the issue, and your best understanding of the underlying issue & how it happened.
+At the very least this will help you debug similar issues in future, and in some important cases this highlights that your fix doesn't actually make any sense given your explanation, so one of the two is wrong.

+Good luck!

 _Still stuck?
 Have questions or comments on this article?
 Have any great debugging tips of your own?
 Get in touch [on Twitter](https://twitter.com)._